 Set-in sleeves: A tailoring style in which a jersey’s sleeves connect to the shoulders.
 It tends to create a square-shouldered look.
 Compare to Raglan sleeves.

-Softball top: Slang term for a solid-color (i.e., not white or gray) MLB jersey.
+Softball top: Slang term for a solid-color (i.e., not white or grey) MLB jersey.

 Spat or spatting: Athletic tape applied to a football player’s cleats and ankles — sometimes for support, sometimes for style.
 Pioneered on the football field by Colts great Lenny Moore, whose nickname was, of course, Spats.